jkool702/forkrun/README.md

 forkrun currently guarantees correctness under the assumption that at least one worker per NUMA node remains alive until its assigned work completes — a safe assumption for local shell operations on healthy compute nodes.

 Priorities for the development roadmap include:
-- **Failure isolation and per-batch retries** to handle transient worker crashes.
 - **Resume-after-interruption** state saving to gracefully handle preempted cluster/Slurm jobs.
 - **Deeper integration** with facility workload managers.